129th Boston Marathon, Bank of America logo

 Alex C.

-Alex runs for the Doug Flutie, Jr. Foundation in honor of his brother Thomas.
+Alex ran for the Doug Flutie, Jr. Foundation in honor of his brother Thomas.
 Last year, he and his wife raised over $80,000 for autism acceptance.
 Alex’s mission is to support families impacted by autism.

 Tanisha Tate training outdoors for the Boston Marathon.
 Support her fundraising journey with the Bank of America.